Do you write PHD or PhD? Is it French fry or french fry? How do we refer to Canada’s Indigenous people?

 For internal communications written for the University community, use either sentence case (capitalize only the initial letter of the first word) or title case, but be consistent.
 Sentence case: Prof discovers ways to help heart failure patients.

 In headlines, capitalize principal words (nouns, pronouns, verbs, adjectives, adverbs, and the first and last words of the title).
-Capitalize even small verbs and nouns: Is, Are, Be, It, etc. Also capitalize prepositions and conjunctions of four letters or more: Food From Thought (not: Food from Thought).
+Capitalize even small verbs and nouns: Is, Are, Be, It, etc. Also capitalize prepositions and conjunctions of four letters or more in headlines: With, Into, From.

 In a headline, don’t capitalize articles (a, an, the) or prepositions and conjunctions of fewer than four letters: Food for Thought.
 Capitalize these short words (for, to, at, in) only when they appear as the first or last word in a title or when they appear immediately after a colon or semicolon.